NehaP1706/LAB12/README.md

 10. fixed users.py: made the post to get and fixed the delete route too - neha
 11. added const base local host 8000 in every js file start except for home.js - ananya
 12. fixed redundant code in main.py
+13. changed name: int → name: str in the Item class of models.py